shotastage/CoreOverlay/Docs/Overview.md

 # About CoreOverlay

-CoreOverlay is lightweight P2P computing abstracted layer for on-device use.
+CoreOverlay is lightweight P2P computing abstracted layer for edge device use.

 ## Decentralized Computing Module